greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/security-engineer_1_1_1.md

 ---
-title: "Security Engineer"
+title: Security Engineer
-description: "As a member of the security team at GitLab, you will be working towards raising the bar on security."
+description: As a member of the security team at GitLab, you will be working towards raising the bar on security.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/security-engineer_1_1_1/
+linkTitle: Security Engineer
+type: docs
 ---

 <!-- blank line -->